Hours: Minimum 1 hour per week

 Contract: 1 year fixed-term

 Interview Date: Week commencing 4th July 2022

-We are looking for highly motivated goalkeeper coaches with experience working in a talent development and school environment to join our team.
-You will be responsible for delivering sessions within our Player Development Centres and possibly local schools.
+We are looking for highly motivated coaches with experience working in a talent development and school environment to join our team.
+You will be responsible for delivering sessions within our Player Development centres and possibly local schools.

 The planning and delivery of creative, active and engaging football sessions for children from 5-16 years old.

 To develop positive relationships with all key partners including players, parents and fellow coaches.

 Work flexibly to ensure full and supportive delivery of the programme.
 Will include evening work and possibly some weekends.

 Must be available to work during school holidays to help deliver our Soccer Schools.

 To support at a variety of events throughout the year including promotional campaigns.